thehale/thehale/README.md

 </p>

 <p>
-  🚀 As a professional developer for four and a half years, I have built and deployed financial ETL microservices which currently generate over <b>$700,000 in recurring annual revenues</b>.
+  🚀 As a professional developer since 2019, I have built and deployed financial ETL microservices which currently generate over <b>$800,000 in recurring annual revenues</b>.
 I regularly contribute to open-source projects, with my code running in <b>projects downloaded over 36,000,000 times per month</b>.
   <a href="https://github.com/gitpython-developers/GitPython/commits?author=thehale">[1]</a>